-In this section, we exemplify a SDM game session, which explores the development process of software in the game.
+In this section, we describe an example of a SDM game session, which explores the development process of software in the game.
 Over the span of five weeks, the player makes various decisions that directly affect the software development, such as hiring new employees, designating roles and tasks, and modifying the work hours of each employee.
 The video from this game session is also available at GEMS.